MattHarrington/BuildCamp/Tuesday/Session_11_Express2/ReadMe.md

 ###Jade Files

 Jade is a language used to create HTML templates on the server.
-This allows us to write HTML much easier because it avoid having to write as many brackets and also allows for us to **bind** to bind a view to the data model (similar to what Angular.js does in the browser).
+This allows us to write HTML much easier because it avoid having to write as many brackets and also allows for us to **bind** a view to the underlying data model (similar to what Angular.js does in the browser).

 ###Stylus Files